How to Safely Lose Weight After Having a BabyBy Carole Anderson Lucia Science-Backed

 5. Don’t skip meals.

-It can be a challenge to take proper care of yourself with a new baby in the house.
-Be sure to make time for healthful meals and snacks—especially breakfast, as research has shown that regularly skipping breakfast not only puts you at higher risk for gaining weight, but for developing dangerous visceral belly fat.11
+It can be a challenge to take proper care of yourself with a new baby in the house and even more of a challenge if you're sleep deprived.
+Be sure to make time to eat healthful meals and snacks—especially breakfast, as research has shown that regularly skipping breakfast not only puts you at higher risk for gaining weight, but for developing dangerous visceral belly fat.11

 6. Load up on fluids.